yknNEU/Monday_Group_24_GroupAssignment/README.md

 - Finish branch configuration

-- Product quantity & status need to be implemented
+- Product status need to be implemented

-- MarketingPerson Review Product Performance need to be implemented
+- MarketingPerson Review Product Summary need to be implemented

 ### Prasad Shinde Work